-This information is for women who are thinking about having surgery to remove a retropubic mesh sling - for example TVT.
-It is meant to help you make a decision about whether or not surgery is right for you and is to be used alongside the NICE PDA for mesh removal.
+This information is for women who are thinking about having surgery to remove a trans-obturator mesh sling - for example TVT-O or TOT - or a single incision mini sling.
+It is meant to help you make a decision about whether or not surgery is right for you and is to be used alongside the NICE PDA for treating complications from mesh surgery for stress urinary incontinence.
 It can be used as a basis for discussion with your GP, hospital care team and family or friends.